ibm-cloud-docs/key-protect/migrate-tool.md

 ```
 {: screen}

-The CSV status column output also reads: "FAILED - No Migration Intent found for the key"
+The CSV status column output also reads: `FAILED - No Migration Intent found for the key`

 A migration intent does not exist for that HPCS key.
 Retry [Creating migration intents](#migrate-tool-create), to ensure that the key resource CRN is included in the input file, and check the status of the operation.